xomicloud/xomi/README.md

 }));
 ```

-The function will invoke the callback function you provide with an error code and, provided you are authorized to retrieve that user's details, a plain old JavaScript object with the user's account details.
-Presently this is their email address and username.
+The function will invoke the callback function you provide with an error code and, provided you are authorized, a plain old JavaScript object with the user's email address and username.

 ## Related links